Key scholarship details

 The Commonwealth Prac Payment is subject to the following conditions:

-- You must undertake the placement for which the Commonwealth Prac Payment (CPP) has been approved.
+- You must undertake the placement subject for which the Commonwealth Prac Payment (CPP) has been approved.

 Study level: